-TABLE 25.
-Effect of $\lambda_w$ on employment and unemployment rates with higher UI.
+Table 25.
+Effect of $\lambda_m$ on employment and unemployment rates with higher UI.

-These results hold for changes that are not too large.
+&lt;sup>23These results hold for changes that are not too large.
 If taxes increase sufficiently, for example, then individuals might not want to work all of the time even in the high productivity state.